cquery-project/kakoune-cquery/README.md

 kakoune-cquery is a [kakoune](kakoune.org) extension for [cquery](https://github.com/jacobdufault/cquery), a low-latency language server supporting multi-million line C++ code-bases, powered by libclang.

-This repo is also a fork of [danr/libkak](https://github.com/danr/libkak), a python library for interacting with kakoune and lsp.
-Therefore it will also let you use other lsp servers for other languages.
-We will try to get the required changes upstreamed, or at least move our libkak into its own repo.
-For now, this is the easiest way to experiment with it though.
+kakoune-cquery is based on [danr/libkak](https://github.com/danr/libkak), a python library for interacting with kakoune and lsp.

-These are the lsp features that kakoune-cquery currently supports
+These are the lsp features that libkak currently supports

 * diagnostics
 * find definition/references